Beautii.co

 “What does beauty and wellness concierge mean?
 They are providing treatments in your own home as far as I understand it but that literally sounds like they are just turning up and delivering something.”

-To validate Beautii’s current booking flow and uncover real pain points, I conducted usability testing with three women from different age groups and backgrounds who all book beauty services regularly, two using desktop devices and one via mobile.
+To validate Beautii’s current booking flow and uncover real pain points, I conducted usability testing with three women from different age groups and backgrounds within Beautii’s target demographic who all book beauty services regularly, two using desktop devices and one via mobile.
 Each participant was asked to imagine they were booking an at-home treatment through Beautii, for example a massage, while also exploring what other services the site offered.

 The task was designed to replicate a realistic first-time booking experience: navigating from the homepage, browsing services, selecting a treatment, and moving through the booking steps up to just before confirming the appointment.